 - You can click on Show to check the password in plain text.

-2. Retrieve Managed Local admin password from the Entra admin center
+2. Retrieve the Managed Local admin password from Entra admin center

-If you prefer not to log in to the Intune admin center to retrieve the local admin password, you can also use the Entra admin center.
-Please follow the steps below for this
+You can also use the Entra admin center if you prefer not to log in to the Intune admin center to retrieve the local admin password.
+Please follow the steps below for this:

 - Go to Devices > All devices

-- Click on the “Local administrator password recovery (Preview)” option on the left-hand side or you can also click on the specific device and then find the “Local administrator password recovery (Preview)” option there as well to show the password.
+- To show the password, click on the Local administrator password recovery option on the left-hand side, or you can click on the specific device and then find the Local administrator password recovery option there as well.

 Another method to retrieve the password of a local admin account is by using PowerShell.
-You can utilize the Get-LapsAADPassword PowerShell cmdlet by first connecting to Graph.
-This method also requires an Azure AD app and providing the necessary permissions to the app for password retrieval.
+You can utilize the Get-LapsAADPassword

-All Windows LAPS operations are monitored and events are stored in the Windows Event Log.
+All Windows LAPS operations are monitored, and events are stored in the Windows Event Log.
 You can find these events in the dedicated LAPS folder, which contains all the relevant information

-Event log location: Applications and Services Logs > Microsoft > Windows > LAPS > Operational
+Event log location: Applications and Services Logs > Microsoft > Windows > LAPS > Operational.

 - Event ID 10003: Background policy processing start log (Log: LAPS policy processing is now starting.)